GoogleCloudPlatform/cloud-bigtable-examples/scala/spark-wordcount/README.md

 ## Build the jar

-The Spark job is assembled into a fat jar with all of its dependencies.
+The Spark application is assembled into a fat jar with all of its dependencies.
 To build, run:

     mvn assembly:assembly

+## Test your job locally with Cloud Bigtable Emulator (optional but recommended)

+This step requires a local Spark installation and [Cloud Bigtable Emulator](https://cloud.google.com/bigtable/docs/emulator).

+    // Start Cloud Bigtable Emulator
+    $ gcloud beta emulators bigtable start &

+    // Initialize environment to use the emulator
+    $ $(gcloud beta emulators bigtable env-init)

+    // Make sure you're using Java 8
+    $ java -version

+    // SPARK_HOME is the directory where you installed Spark
+    $ $SPARK_HOME/bin/spark-submit \
+        --class com.example.bigtable.spark.wordcount.WordCount \
+        target/cloud-bigtable-dataproc-spark-wordcount-0.1-jar-with-dependencies.jar \
+        projID instID wordcount src/test/resources/countme.txt

+    // List tables and column families
+    // There should actually be just one wordcount
+    $ cbt -project=projID -instance=instID ls
+    wordcount

+    // Read rows
+    $ cbt -project=projID -instance=instID read wordcount

+The Spark application will create the table specified on the command line (e.g. `wordcount`) unless exists already.

 ## Setting environment variables